diannegabriel/scheduler/README.md

 ## Features

 ### Make Appointment
 Making an appointment is easy-peasy!
-Simply click on the + sign in an empty timeslot, and a form should pop up.
+Simply click the + sign on an empty timeslot, and a form should pop up.
 Enter your name and select your mentor then save.
 Just like that!
 !["Make appointment"](https://github.com/diannegabriel/scheduler/blob/master/docs/02scheduler.gif)

 ## Edit Appointment